 How long does it take to fly to Madrid?

-The average flight time from the UK to Madrid is around 2 hours and 30 minutes.
+The average flight time from the UK to Madrid is 2 hours 30 minutes, though this varies by departure city.

 What's the time difference between the UK and Madrid?

-Madrid is one hour ahead of UK time.
+Madrid is always 1 hour ahead of the UK, year-round.

 What language do they speak in Madrid?